 Our Uses and Disclosures of Your Protected Health Information.
 APD is permitted to use or disclose your health information for treatment, payment, and health care operations.
-If you are an APD Medicaid Waiver applicant or recipient, APD uses your health information to determine your eligibility for the Developmental Disabilities Individual Budgeting Medicaid Waiver program and to determine the amount of assistance that you need for your care.
-We also use it to manage the Developmental Disabilities Individual Budgeting Medicaid Waiver program.
-Here are some examples of how we typically access, use, and/or disclose your health information: We share information about your diagnosis and care needs to determine your initial or ongoing eligibility for the program, as well as to coordinate supported living services and placement in a care facility.
-We share information to pay for your health care products and services, including federal and state funding programs such as Medicaid.
-It is used and disclosed to appropriate APD staff members, business associates, volunteers, as well as other government agencies who are involved in your treatment, payment for your care, health care operations and oversight, including those who evaluate the performance of people involved in your care.
+If you are an APD iBudget Home and Community-Based Services ("iBudget HCBS") Medicaid Waiver applicant or recipient, APD uses your health information to determine your eligibility for the iBudget HCBS Medicaid Waiver program and to determine the amount of assistance that you need for your care.
+We also use it to manage the iBudget HCBS Medicaid Waiver program.

+Here are some examples of how we typically access, use, and/or disclose your health information:

+- Sharing information about your diagnosis and care needs to determine your initial or ongoing eligibility for the iBudget HCBS Medicaid Waiver program, as well as to coordinate supported living services and placement in a care facility. - Sharing information about your health care needs to pay for your health care products and services, including federal and state funding programs such as Medicaid. - Disclosing your health information to appropriate APD staff members, business associates, volunteers, and/or other government agencies who are involved in your treatment so that they can provide health care and oversight, including evaluating the performance of people involved in your care.

 How else can we use or share your health information?
-APD is allowed or required to share your information in other ways without your written authorization-usually in ways that help public health, safety, and research.
-We have to meet many conditions in the law before we can share your information for these purposes.
-Examples of other times when we can share your information include:
+APD is allowed or required to share your information in other ways without your written authorization-usually in ways that promote public health, safety, and research.
+We must meet many conditions in the law before we can share your information for these purposes.
+Examples include:

-- We may disclose information to a family member or another person, if necessary, to assist you in an emergency. - Reporting suspected abuse, neglect, or domestic violence, and preventing or reducing threats to you or another person's health or safety. - With other state or federal agencies.
-For example, the US Department of Health and Human Services (HHS), Federal Emergency Management Agency (FEMA), the Centers for Disease Control (CDC), the Florida Agency for Health Care Administration (AHCA), the Florida Department of Children and Families (DCF), the Florida Department of Health (DOH), and other similar agencies. - To conduct research that benefits persons with developmental disabilities and/or the Medicaid program. - With organ procurement organizations, a coroner, medical examiner, vital statistics, or funeral director. - For workers' compensation claims, law enforcement purposes, with health oversight agencies as authorized by law, and for functions such as military, national security, and presidential protection services. - In response to a court order or administrative order, or in response to a subpoena. - As required by federal or state law, we must use or disclose your information to the extent it is required by law.
+- Disclosing information to a family member or another person to assist you if you are unable to tell us your preference, such as if you are unconscious or during an emergency, if we believe it is in your best interest. - Sharing information that is needed to lessen a serious and imminent threat to health or safety. - Reporting suspected abuse, neglect, or domestic violence, and preventing or reducing threats to you or another person's health or safety. - Sharing information with other state or federal agencies.
+For example, the US Department of Health and Human Services ("HHS"), Federal Emergency Management Agency ("FEMA"), the Centers for Disease Control ("CDC"), the Florida Agency for Health Care Administration ("AHCA"), the Florida Department of Children and Families ("DCF"), the Florida Department of Health ("DOH"), and other similar agencies. - Conducting research that benefits persons with developmental disabilities and/or the Medicaid program. - Disclosing information for vital statistics, or with an organ procurement organization, coroner, medical examiner, or funeral director. - Disclosing information for workers' compensation claims, law enforcement purposes, and functions such as military, national security, and presidential protection services. - Responding to a court order, administrative order, or a subpoena. - Disclosing your information to the extent it is required by state or federal law.

 Other Uses and Disclosures.
 Other uses and disclosures not described in this notice will be made only with your written authorization.
 If you give us written authorization, you may revoke it at any time.
+This includes authorizing us to share information with your family, close friends, or others involved with your care.
+We will never sell your information or use it for marketing purposes unless you give us written permission.